Higgs flavor phenomenology in a supersymmetric left-right model with parity: Flavor physics induced by heavy Higgs

 Throughout the paper, we set $\mu_S = 100$ TeV as a reference scale for the analysis.
 These matrices can realize the SM Higgs Yukawa couplings correctly with the Higgs mixing angles in Eq.~\eqref{eq-benchmix}.

-Here, we show the values with $U_{\ell} = 1_{3 \times 3}$, The phases of quarks are chosen such that the CKM phases agree with the Wolfenstein parametrization.
+Here, we show the values with $U_{\ell} = 1_{3 \times 3}$.
+The phases of quarks are chosen such that the CKM phases agree with the Wolfenstein parametrization.
 We numerically checked that the values of the quark Yukawa couplings shown in Eqs.~\eqref{eq:tilYd1} and \eqref{eq:tilYd2} are almost independent of our choice of $U_\ell$.
 This means that the RG effects through e.g. $Y_d^b {\rm Tr}(Y_e^a Y_e^{b \, \dagger})$ term in Eq.~\eqref{eq:RGEYda}, are negligible with our choice of $D_3$ parameters.
 We also see that the hermitian structure of the Yukawa matrices are approximately hold in Eqs.~\eqref{eq:tilYd1} and \eqref{eq:tilYd2} due to the small Yukawa coupling to the light flavors, and thus the LR breaking effect through the RG effects are not significant.
+Note that there is a possibility to enhance the LR breaking effect by considering $\lambda^{\nu}_{ij}$ contributions in Eq.~\eqref{eq:WDeltaL}.
+However, the analysis will be complicated in this case, and we postpone this issue as a future work.

 For predictions of meson mixings, we adopt the notation of the UTfit collaboration~\cite{Bona:2006sa,Bona:2007vi} to see the deviations from the SM predictions.
 For $K$-$\overline{K}$ mixing,

 and for $B_q$-$\overline{B_q}$ mixing,